umr-ds/pyserval/README.md

 2. Install project to python-path
     - You might want to use a virtualenv
     - You might also want to do an editable install with `pip install -e .`
-3. Install testing dependencies with `pip install -r requirements.txt`
+3. Install development dependencies with `pip install -r requirements.txt`
+4. Install git pre-commit hook with `pre-commit install`
-4. In the project root run `pytest --cov=pyserval`
+5. For testing: In the project root run `pytest --cov=pyserval`